Masjid Jamek LRT station

-Masjid Jamek LRT station is a rapid transit station in Kuala Lumpur, Malaysia.
-It is the interchange station between two of Rapid KL's light rapid transit (LRT) systems, namely the LRT Ampang and Sri Petaling Lines and the LRT Kelana Jaya Line.
-The station is one of only two stations integrating the LRT lines, the other being Putra Heights station.
-The station is situated near and named after the Masjid Jamek in central Kuala Lumpur.
+Masjid Jamek LRT station is a light rapid transit (LRT) station in Kuala Lumpur, Malaysia.
+It is an interchange station between two of Rapid KL's light rapid transit (LRT) systems, namely the LRT Ampang and Sri Petaling Lines and the LRT Kelana Jaya Line.
+The station is one of only two stations integrating the LRT systems, the other being station.
+The station is situated near and named after the Jamek Mosque in central Kuala Lumpur.

 Despite being called an interchange station, up until 28 November 2011, there were effectively two Masjid Jamek stations in operational terms.
-An elevated Masjid Jamek station served the Ampang and Sri Petaling Lines while an underground Masjid Jamek station served the Kelana Jaya Line, each having their respective ticketing systems, which were not integrated.
+An elevated Masjid Jamek station which was served by the Ampang and Sri Petaling Lines with two side platforms above Jalan Tun Perak, while an underground Masjid Jamek station with a single island platform served by the Kelana Jaya Line, each having their respective ticketing systems, which were not integrated.
 Commuters had to exit one system, and purchase a new ticket before entering the other system if they wanted to transfer from one line to the other.

-Prior to 2006, when a plaza was built above the Klang River linking the stations, Ampang Line and Sri Petaling Line's Masjid Jamek station and Kelana Jaya Line's Masjid Jamek station were two physically separate buildings.
+Prior to 2006, when a plaza was built above the Klang River linking the stations, the Ampang and Sri Petaling Line's station and the Kelana Jaya Line's station were two physically separate buildings.
 There were limited pedestrian walkways between the two stations resulting in commuters having to be exposed to the sun and rain and even having to cross the busy Jalan Tun Perak (formerly Mountbatten Road) to change from one line to the other.
+The Ampang and Sri Petaling Line station even had different tickting offices and fare gates for each platform of the elevated station on either side of Jalan Tun Perak, hence passengers wanting to switch platforms had to tap out on one side, cross Jalan Tun Perak, and purchase a new ticket on the other side.

 On 28 November 2011, the fare gates that separated the two systems were removed, and the plaza that physically linked the two stations became part of the "paid (or restricted) zone" of a physically integrated Masjid Jamek station.
 This allowed commuters to transfer from one line to another without leaving the system for the first time since the two stations became operational.